 Materials: Plastic and rubber

 Bluetooth: 4.1 A2DP and Apt-X

 Earbuds: Three sizes

-A MicroUSB port to charge before use and a bluetooth source of audio.
+A MicroUSB port to charge before use and a Bluetooth source of audio.

-The review is based on the Bluetooth Sport Headphones V4.1 kindly provided by Eonfine.
+The review is based on the Bluetooth Sports Headphones V4.1 kindly provided by Eonfine.
 Click to read more about our eco icons, access icons and feature icons used in this review.
 This article was first published on 17th June 2016.